Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 ### 4.4.- Embellishing buttons.

 By this time you should have a *pausable* monkey game (try with *pgUI_CHIMP_07_playPause.py* at the CHIMP folder if not).
-But the button's appareance is unnaceptable: neither it has a reasonable look -icon-, nor a help text, so you can't imagine what is it for; unless you are a developper that needs a button to quickly test something in your app, you decisively have to enhance it; something like the first image at the top of this chapter.
+But the button's appareance is aestetically unnaceptable: neither it has a reasonable look -icon-, nor a help text, so you can't imagine what is it for; unless you are a developper that needs a button to quickly test something in your app, you decisively have to enhance it; something like the first image at the top of this chapter.

 #### Adding images.
 **WARNING**: All the image files you intend to use with pgUI have to reside in a folder *'data'* that in turn should be into your application folder -the one that holds *pgUI.py* too.